SVMTK/SVMTK/README.md

 run `python3 setup.py install`

+To test the installation

+run `python3 setup.py test`

-Check the installation with any of the examples in `examples/`
+Also check the installation with any of the examples in `examples/`

 ## Docker